1. Income Tax

 It is collected by the Ministry of Lands, which has seconded the function to Kenya Revenue Authority (KRA).

-Betting, gaming and lottery businesses are required to withhold as tax, and pay to KRA, a percentage of the winnings being paid out to winners.
+Betting, gaming and Lottery businesses are required to withold as tax and remit to KRA 20% of the winnings being paid out to winners.